 - With the group open, tap the Options icon at the top right

 - Tap Mute, then select the amount of time you want to mute the group for.
-You can also untick the Show notifications box to never hear from the group again until you decide otherwise.
+You can also untick the Show notifications box so that you never hear from the group again until you decide otherwise

 - In WhatsApp, tap the Chats tab.